Friday, July 17, 2009

 Not happy with food, the banker wants more.
 A mansion, a sports car, a yacht.
 Still not content, he begins to contrive more and more complex ways of creating money.
 More risk, more greed, trying to squeeze blood out of American workers as they labor to build the mansion, build the car, build the yacht, clean his house, grow his food.
 Eventually the schemes of the bankers crash the system.
 But remember, the system belongs to the banker.
 So the bank begs the Federal Reserve for an emergency bailout.
 But remember, the Federal Reserve is run by the bankers.
 In the interest of the banking system, the private banks that fund the Fed may bail out a fucked up investment bank.
 However, when the entire banking system goes belly-up, the Federal Reserve goes to the Treasury and begs the Treasury to bail out the banks.
 And the Treasury, which is run by a former investment banker, does so.
 It takes trillions of dollars of money from us, the taxpayers, and gives it to the banks.

-same workers.
+So not only do the banks create money out of thin air, using it to get American workers to create their homes and cars and food, they get to steal tax money from those same workers.
 Trillions.
 The U.S. Government so far has given, loaned, or committed $13 trillion to the American banking system.
 How much is $13 trillion?
 I'll tell you how much.
 It's enough money to feed, clothe, and educate every single human being on Earth.
 It's enough to make a huge leap forward in the evolution of the human species.
 Instead, it'll be used to keep the richest humans in the history of the world rich.

-contrived complexity.
+If you ask a banker or economist if that's how it really works, they'll roll their eyes and pat you on the head and assure you that it's much more complicated.
+Then they'll refer you to complex texts involving statistical analysis.
+But that's bullshit.
+It's contrived complexity.
 The cold, hard, fact is that every time a bank makes a loan, it is creating money out of thin air.
 While coins and bills are printed by the Treasury, coins and bill represent a tiny portion of our money supply.
 The vast majority of money is credit.
 Bankers, after they've waved their magic wand and created money, spend the rest of their time obfuscating the deed by using euphemistic language and complicated arithmetic to distract us from their greed.
 We don't have time to penetrate the bullshit because we're too busy working to get money.
 From a bank.
 That's a scam.

 I'd be furious, but I know better.
 I'm done wasting my emotional energy on things I cannot change.
 So instead, I've decided to start my own bank.
 Hey, if you can't beat 'em, join 'em.
 I want to create some money.
 I could use it to do good things instead of bad.